 It is not considered good practice to attach fall protection equipment, either as a restraint or arrest, to the lift shaft structure if the lift is likely to be moved.
-However if this is the only suitable anchorage point available then the lift must be locked and tagged out before attaching the lanyard to the lift shaft structure.
-As an alternative, life lines fixed above where the person is working can be used.
+However, if this is the only suitable anchorage point available then the lift must be locked and tagged out before attaching the lanyard to the lift shaft structure.
+As an alternative, lifelines fixed above where the person is working can be used.
 (See LEIA Safety Instruction Sheet 22 - Fall Protection).

-If the lift car needs to be moved and it requires a person on top of the car, then they must take up a central position, away from the fall hazard, and disconnect their fall arrest equipment to avoid snagging it on items in the shaft e.g. vanes, brackets etc. Car top controls should not be positioned adjacent to unprotected fall hazards.
+If the lift car needs to be moved and it requires a person on top of the car to move it, then they must take up a central position, away from the fall hazard, and ensure their fall protection equipment does not present a hazard of snagging on items in the shaft e.g. vanes, brackets etc. Car top controls should not be positioned adjacent to unprotected fall hazards.
 If they are then action must be taken to protect against the fall hazard.

-Because work restraint system prevents a fall from occurring they should always be considered in preference to the use of fall arrest systems.
+Because work restraint system prevents a fall from occurring, they should always be considered in preference to the use of fall arrest systems.